Creating Video Assignments

 Image: Video Assignment under ‘Existing Activities’

-• Next to the word ‘Create’, click the icon corresponding to the Individual Project.
+• Next to the word ‘Create’, click the icon corresponding to the Individual Project (first icon to the left).

 Video Assignment: Individual project icon